sfc-gh-dwilczak/tutorials/docs/snowflake/native/containers/intro.md

  Copy the resulting URL, we will use it in Docker.

-### Upload Native App
+### Upload Native App Files
 In this section we will go back to our "provider_db/provider_schema" database/schema and upload our [native app code](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/native/containers/data/files.zip) we got earlier into the "code" stage.

 ![Terminal](images/01.png)

-Next we'll take the files stage folder files and upload them.
+Next we'll take the files from the "stage" folder and upload them.
 ![Terminal](images/02.png)